codesections-personal/codesections/content/blog/how-secure-is-pass-gen/index.md

 That is about 1,000 times longer than the [projected lifespan of the universe](https://en.wikipedia.org/wiki/Heat_death_of_the_universe#Time_frame_for_heat_death), so I think we're safe.

 ### List of known passwords
 Of course, a far more common attack is for a cracker to use a list of known passwords.
-The all-to-often-correct assumption is that people will reuse passwords, and crackers maintain lists billions of past passwords that people have previously used.
+The all-too-often-correct assumption is that people will reuse passwords, and crackers maintain lists billions of past passwords that people have previously used.

 The whole point of using a password generator (and then storing the password